Aiza Maizo-Pontillas: Professional career

 Maizo-Pontillas debuted on Premier Volleyball League in 2021 Premier Volleyball League Open Conference with Sta.
 Lucia Lady Realtors.
 They failed to advance in semi-finals as they finished 5th in the end of the elimination round.

 She later on moved to Petro Gazz Angels in 2022.
-Ever since her transfer, she already collected 2 gold from 2022 Premier Volleyball League Reinforced Conference and 2024-25 Premier Volleyball League All Filipino Conference and 2 silvers from 2022 Premier Volleyball League Open Conference and 2023 Premier Volleyball League First All-Filipino Conference.
+As an Angel, she collected 3 golds from 2022 Premier Volleyball League Reinforced Conference, 2024–25 Premier Volleyball League All-Filipino Conference, and 2025 Premier Volleyball League Reinforced Conference; 2 silvers from 2022 Premier Volleyball League Open Conference and 2023 Premier Volleyball League First All-Filipino Conference; and 1 bronze from 2024 Premier Volleyball League All-Filipino Conference.

+In 2026, Maizo-Pontillas transferred to Galeries Tower Highrisers following Petro Gazz Angels' leave of absence from Premier Volleyball League after seven seasons.

-National Team Career
+National team career

 Maizo-Pontillas debuted in the National Team in 2013 Asian Women's Volleyball Championship.
 They finished 12th place out of 16 teams.
 She was sidelined from the national team set to compete in the 2015 SEA Games Women’s Volleyball, but she was later hired as assistant coach for the games.
 In 2016 Women's Volleyball Thai-Denmark Super League, they placed last, tied with Hong Kong.
 She competed again in 2017 Asian Women's Volleyball Championship where they finished 8th place out of 14 teams.

 She grabbed her first international medal in the 2017 Princess Maja Chakri Sirindhorn's Cup where they end up with a bronze medal.
 Maizo-Pontillas then joined in 2018 Asian Women's Volleyball Cup where they settled for a 9th place finish out of 10 teams joined.
 She brought home another medal in 2019 ASEAN Grand Prix – First Leg where they won bronze, finishing 3rd in the round-robin out of 4 teams.

 In 2019 SEA Games Women’s Volleyball, she was included in the roster as a player this time.
 They failed to reach a podium finish, losing to Indonesia in the bronze medal match.
 She represented Philippines once again in 2023 Asian Women's Volleyball Challenge Cup where they finished 7th place out of 11 teams.